 It usually begins with a phone call of uncontrollable sobs.
 Then, I calmly reply, “God will bring you through whatever this is.
 I am here.”
 But it wasn’t always so easy to know what to say to a friend after a breakup.
 What can you do when your dear friend is suffering after a relationship ends?
 My work has taught be four things that can help.

-For several decades, I have been helping women walk through the pain of marriage and relationship breakups.
+For several decades, I have been helping men and women walk through the pain of divorce or relationship breakups with a guide on how to survive a breakup.
 Meanwhile, my husband, Bill, has been helping men navigate the rough waters and aftermath when a woman leaves.
 Here’s what we’ve learned about making this difficult situation a little easier on those we care about.

 4 Ways To Help A Friend After A Breakup